 Composing music for Orson Welles’s plays would prove a boon for Bowles’s career, however.
 He went on to write incidental music for many other theater productions, including William Saroyan’s Love’s Old Sweet Song, the Theatre Guild’s production of Shakespeare’s Twelfth Night, Cyrano de Bergerac starring José Ferre, and Tennessee Williams’s The Glass Menagerie.
 According to the official Paul Bowles website, he “became New York’s composer of choice for literary dramas.”

 Three years after the debacle of Too Much Johnson, Welles would make his debut as a film director with his masterpiece Citizen Kane, in 1941.
-In 1949, Bowles won acclaim as an author with his first novel, The Sheltering Sky.
+In 1949, Bowles won acclaim as an author for his first novel, The Sheltering Sky.

 ~